unsw-se3011/SENG3011_Neon/Reports/TestingDoc.md

 - Testing average time for requesting, by record the time for each response in 10 times and expected the average time will not be longer than 1s for all test cases
   ![10 times testing](img/test1.PNG)
 - Regular testing for each endpoint, by record the detail of response time inclding time_total, throughput, handshake, transmit.
-Each endpoint will be requested only single time, also the expected for total time will not longer than 1s for all test cases
+Each endpoint will be requested only single time, also the expected for total time will be no longer than 1s for all test cases
   ![all testing](img/test2-1.PNG)
   ![all testing](img/test2-2.PNG)